pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 2023/09/28 22:09:43 Finished
 ===============================================================
 ```
 Apparently, there is no other virtual hosts for this domain.
-But I did a more in-depth analysis because this is an hosting service so it is possible to have subdomains.
+But I did a more in-depth analysis because this is a hosting service, so it is possible to have subdomains.
 I tried with a more complete wordlists:
 ```
 $ffuf -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-110000.txt:FUZZ -u http://cozyhosting.htb/ -H 'Host: FUZZ.cozyhosting.htb' -fc 301